How To Export From Vietnam To The EU // Regulations, Taxes, and Tariffs when importing to the European Union

 The European Union groups steel and aluminum into one category and imposes a surveillance regime for all steel in the EU.
 Customs in the European Union will likely check your shipment to find out if it meets minimum safety standards.

-The latest EU Commission Regulation from 2017 introduces new regulation surveillance for steel products originating in certain countries.
+The latest EU Commission Regulation from 2017 introduces new surveillance regulations for steel products originating in certain countries.
 In addition, there is special regulation for aluminum products originating in third countries (non-member states).

 How To Get Preferential Treatment In The EU

 Vietnamese goods enjoy preferential treatment in the European Union.
-However, they must abide by the import regulations of the EU listed above.
-The new FTA between Vietnam and the EU will expedite importing of most goods in Vietnam.
+However, they must abide by the EU import regulations listed above.
+The new FTA between Vietnam and the EU will expedite the importing of most goods in Vietnam.
 Likewise, European manufacturers can place their products on the Vietnamese market.
 The following criteria apply:

-• The product must originate in Vietnam.
-You need to present evidence the product was made in Vietnam, such as invoices, contracts, and other details.
+The product must originate in Vietnam.
+You need to present evidence, such as invoices, contracts, and other details, that it was made in Vietnam.
 The “Made in Vietnam” sticker is optional for the EU (unlike the US, where it’s mandatory).
 Make sure you prepare origin documentation for each piece you import.

 EUR.1 Certificate Of Origin